The History of Neko

 17. No sadness allowed… I’ve updated the slurl for SG / Sweetest Goodbye to its new location.
 SL stores move ALL the time… and most forget to tell me, so I appreciate you letting me know! ^_^

-18. The catgirl meme certainly goes back further in Japanese animation, and catpeople in Japanese art generally.
+18. The catgirl meme certainly hails back to Japanese animation, and catpeople in Japanese art generally.
 As an example, the original Dominion: Tank Police had the characters Anipuma and Unipuma, around the mid-Eighties.
 Which is about the same time as the Cats musical appeared.
 Affordable domestic video recorders may be significant too.

 My guess is that SL enabled quite a few things to come together, which had been down in the background noise of the Internet.
 You can do some of the same stuff in text-only environments, but SL allows user creativity in pictures as well as words.